-- Disable or enable access to the system by any terminal. - Change the terminal which will actually be addressed by a program when that program attempts to access a terminal by name. - Initiate the online test of a terminal to determine whether it is operating correctly. - Initiate the execution of an application program. - Cancel the execution of an application program currently running. - Display information about the system's status (see note). - Accept no new program requests from terminals and notify the system operator when all outstanding requests have been satisfied. - Cease all activity of the system immediately and terminate execution of the CCP. - Note: Some of the information about system status that may be displayed is: - The identification of terminals currently permitted access to the system. - The complete status of any specific terminal in the system. - The identification of programs currently executing, which terminal each is serving, and which program is currently in control of the central processing unit. - The identification of programs currently executing, which terminal each is serving, and which program is currently in control of the CPU.
+- Disable or enable access to the system by any terminal. - Change the terminal which will actually be addressed by a program when that program attempts to access a terminal by name. - Initiate the online test of a terminal to determine whether it is operating correctly. - Initiate the execution of an application program. - Cancel the execution of an application program currently running. - Display information about the system's status (see note). - Accept no new program requests from terminals and notify the system operator when all outstanding requests have been satisfied. - Cease all activity of the system immediately and terminate execution of the CCP. - Open and close disk files.

+Note: Some of the information about system status that may be displayed is:

+- The identification of terminals currently permitted access to the system. - The complete status of any specific terminal in the system. - The identification of programs currently executing, which terminal each is serving, and which program is currently in control of the central processing unit.